atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/README.md

 ## Usage

-Import all the datatypes and functions using:
+You can import all the datatypes and functions defined by ``uTypes`` as follows:

 ```python
 from uncertainty.utypes import *